guovza/satnegirji/README.md

 <h2>In English & some technical stuff</h2>

 <p>A very simple sámi-finnish-sámi dictionary program written with C++.
 My first C++ program actually.
 The database I used is <a href="https://www.sqlite.org" target="_blank">SQLite</a>.
-Its very fast, flexible and it is already installed on your computer and smartphone.</p>
+It's very fast, flexible and it is already installed on your computer and smartphone.</p>

 <p>Currently about 44000 word pairs, and there are some errors and a lot of duplicates in SQLite database.
 The database needs some cleaning for sure.</p>